Pediatric Systemic Scleroderma

-In addition to skin changes, a child with systemic sclerosis may also develop problems with internal organs (such as the kidneys, heart, lungs and gastrointestinal tract).
+- Systemic scleroderma (systemic sclerosis): This form of scleroderma can cause generalized thickened skin in all parts of the body.
+In addition to skin changes, scar tissue could develop in internal organs such as the kidneys, heart, lungs and gastrointestinal tract.
 Children with systemic sclerosis have more widespread skin changes that can result in limited joint movement.

 Raynaud’s phenomenon (white, blue and red color changes of the fingers and/or toes upon exposure to cold or stress) is present early in a child with systemic sclerosis, as well as fatigue, joint pain, difficulty swallowing, abdominal pain, heartburn, diarrhea and shortness of breath.

-Children with systemic sclerosis should be checked often for high blood pressure, as well as lung, kidney, gastrointestinal and heart problems, to detect and treat potential internal organ involvement.
+Children with systemic sclerosis should be checked often for high blood pressure, as well as lung, kidney, gastrointestinal and heart problems.

 There are only 5,000 to 7,000 children with scleroderma in the United States.
-Only 1.5 percent of all people with scleroderma develop it before age 10, and 7 percent develop it between ages 10 and 19.
+It is more common in adults then children.
+Only two percent of all people with scleroderma develop the disease before age 10, and seven percent develop it between ages 10 and 19.

 Normally, the immune system helps defend the body against infection.
 In patients with scleroderma, the immune system triggers other cells to produce too much collagen (a protein).
 This extra collagen is deposited in the skin and organs, which causes hardening and thickening (similar to the scarring process).

-What are the signs and symptoms of systemic sclerosis?
+What are the signs and symptoms of pediatric systemic scleroderma?

-The skin changes of systemic sclerosis can include:
+The skin changes of systemic scleroderma can include:

 - Loss of the skin’s ability to stretch